Henry Smith

 Palo Alto, CA 94305

 I am broadly interested in applied probability and probabilistic machine learning (probabilistic ML), with applications to neuroscience and computational protein design.
-I am especially excited about continuous-time latent variable models.
+I am especially excited about continuous-time latent variable models, such as diffusion models.

 News